Things To Do

 Visitors can travel through time and space to learn more about ancient peoples in places around the world, along with their connections to present-day life.

-$10 general admission with valid ID
+$13 general admission with valid ID; free for Penn students with ID

 PAFA inspires the public by expanding the stories of American art through its collections, exhibitions, and programs; and educates artists from around the world to be innovative makers and critical thinkers with a deep understanding of traditions and the ability to challenge conventions.